anvil-works/anvil-runtime/README.md

 #### google-client-secret

 If your app uses Anvil's [Google Service](https://anvil.works/docs/integrations/google), for login or anything else, you will need a client secret for Google's API.
 Specify it with this option.

+#### google-refresh-token

+If your app uses [App Files](https://anvil.works/docs/integrations/google/google-drive#drive-app-files) from Anvil's [Google Service](https://anvil.works/docs/integrations/google), it needs credentials to access those App Files -- specifically, a Refresh Token (corresponding to the Google OAuth Client ID and Secret) with access to your app's App Files.

 #### facebook-app-id